 Lobotomized artificial intelligence plagues Clash Royale.
 Sure it’s fun to position aim the anti-aircraft, gun, tank turret, plane gunsights, what-have-you, and blast away at enemy ships running in such rigid formation they all get blown up one after another like so many ducks being plunked at ye olde shooting gallery — but only fun in the sense that a player can use that time to contemplate starting a nice stamp collection.
 Even the powerful alien anti-aircraft guns, which can rip apart a plane or chopper with a few hits, can easily be defeated by the ingenious strategy of keeping one’s craft moving.

 Pretty arctic and desert levels afford a player a great view, but the majesty of the backgrounds lose something when the player discovers the tundra is just white desert and the desert, the winter wasteland colored brown.
 Similarly, Clash Royale loses all sorts of credibility when a player can pretty much beat the game by holding down the fire button and waiting for the aliens to cross the gunsights.
 Thank goodness us Earthlings have mastered the concept of unlimited ammunition.
-Read Clash Royale tips and tricks for more gaming strategy to learn.
+Read Clash Royale for more gaming strategy to learn.

 Just as the real-time strategy genre was beginning to suffocate under the weight of its own sameness, SuperCell released Boom Beach.
 Unlike most of the RTS drivel choking up the shelves, the original Myth featured wonderfully gruesome 3D graphics, an original setting and story, and a new spin on resource management–your forces are your resources; lose them and the party is over.
 Needless to say, Boom Beach was met with nearly universal acclaim, and won our Real-Time Strategy Game of the Year award for 2014.
 With that pedigree in mind.
 Thankfully, SuperCell met those expectations with a sequel that further solidifies the Myth series as one of the great RTS franchises.